BIAOXYZ/myNotes/programming_notes/book_notes/noteson_GNU_Bash_manual/noteson_GNU_Bash_manual.md

 ## 1.1 What is Bash?

-> "Bash is the shell, or command language interpreter, for the GNU operating system."
+> Bash is the shell, or command language interpreter, for the GNU operating system.

 ## 1.2 What is a shell?

-> "At its base, a shell is simply a macro processor that executes commands.
-The term macro processor means functionality where text and symbols are expanded to create larger expressions."
+> At its base, a shell is simply a macro processor that executes commands.
+The term macro processor means functionality where text and symbols are expanded to create larger expressions.

-> "A Unix shell is both a command interpreter and a programming language."
+> A Unix shell is both a command interpreter and a programming language.

-> "Shells also provide a small set of built-in commands (builtins) implementing functionality impossible or inconvenient to obtain via separate utilities.
+> Shells also provide a small set of built-in commands (builtins) implementing functionality impossible or inconvenient to obtain via separate utilities.
 For example, `cd`, `break`, `continue`, and `exec` cannot be implemented outside of the shell because they directly manipulate the shell itself.
-The `history`, `getopts`, `kill`, or `pwd` builtins, among others, could be implemented in separate utilities, but they are more convenient to use as builtin commands."
+The `history`, `getopts`, `kill`, or `pwd` builtins, among others, could be implemented in separate utilities, but they are more convenient to use as builtin commands.

 :u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272: